dadada/dadada/README.md

 See [git.dadada.li](https://git.dadada.li) for a more complete list of my past and present projects.

-My educational background is mostly in computer networks and protocol design and analysis.
-Right now, I build apps and infrastructure at [IServ GmbH](https://github.com/IServ-GmbH).
-Other interests include:
+My background is mostly in computer networks.
+Right now, I am working on my master's theses. ✈️

-- 📱 Android and iOS Apps
-- 🍲 Writing and trying out new recipes
-- ❄️ Nix and NixOS
-- 🦀 Rust and Go programming

 ---